 Currently, he is Chairman, MPOA Security Services Sdn.
 Bhd..
 He is a Council Member and Deputy President of the Malaysian Agricultural Producers Association (MAPA) and Chairman of its Finance/Executive Committee.
-He is Chairman of MAPA's Negotiating Committee and had been actively involved in the Negotiations on several MAPA/ NUPW and MAPA/AMESU wage agreements.
+He is Chairman of MAPA's Negotiating Committee and had been actively involved in the Negotiations on several MAPA/NUPW and MAPA/AMESU wage agreements.

 R. Nadarajan

+Independent

+Non-Executive Director

+Member of the Audit,

+Remuneration and Nomination

+Committees

-Independent Non-Executive Director Member of the Audit, Remuneration and Nomination Committees worked in the UK in various capacities in management accounting and finance.
+Appointed director of the Company on 1 June 2013, Mr. R. Nadarajan, born in 1948, a Malaysian, joined United Plantations in 1977 as a Management Accountant, after having qualified and worked in the UK in various capacities in management accounting and finance.
 He was promoted to the position of Financial Controller in 1980 and to the position of Company Secretary/ Group Manager Finance in 2000.
 He retired in 2012 as Group Financial Adviser, a position he held since 2008 on retirement as Company Secretary/ Senior Group Manager Finance.